OctoPrint: History

+As of August 2023, the OctoPrint Patreon campaign receives over $5,200 per month from over 1,900 backers.

 Features

 OctoPrint provides a web interface for controlling 3D printers, allowing the user to start a print job by sending G-code to a 3D printer connected via USB.
 OctoPrint monitors the status of the print job, as well as the printer itself, including the temperature of the print head (hot end) and the temperature of the bed, if the bed on the printer is heated.
 OctoPrint can also show the output of a connected webcam in order to monitor the state of the print, and can visualize the G-code in sync with the print job, or asynchronously.

 OctoPrint has a plugin system, allowing users to extend functionality.
-There are currently over 300 plugins listed in the official plugin repository as of July 2021.
-These include advanced timelapse videos that trigger by layer and position the model and print head properly, 3D design collection sites such as MyMiniFactory, STL.garden, integrating OctoPrint with Android apps and Android Wear modules, a Pebble smartwatch, software integrations with printers such as BigBox3D, MakerGear M3, and Robo 3D printers, and both software and hardware integrations with Prusa i3, Proforge 2S, and the industrial-level GEWO HTP 260 and AON3D printers.
+As of June 2024, there are 395 plugins listed in the official plugin repository.

 It has also been used by Thomas Sanladerer in a PrintrBot as a self-contained and fully mobile printer build.

 OctoPrint can run on a variety of systems, but is commonly run on Raspberry Pi.
-A distribution called OctoPi, based on the Raspbian OS for Raspberry Pi, provides a pre-configured version of OctoPrint along with an mjpeg-streamer support for webcams.
+A distribution called OctoPi based on the Raspbian OS for Raspberry Pi, provides a pre-configured version of OctoPrint along with an mjpg-streamer support for webcams.

 OctoPrint recommends using the Raspberry Pi 3B, 3B+, 4B, or the Zero 2 and specifically warns against using the Raspberry Pi Zero W due to severe performance issues observed.